matbesancon/BankNotes/article.md

 You can find further information on Wavelet on [Wikipedia](https://en.wikipedia.org/wiki/Wavelet_transform) or ask [Quora](https://www.quora.com/In-an-intuitive-explanation-what-is-a-wavelet-transform-and-how-does-it-work-in-an-image).
-An explanation of entropy as meant in the image procesing context can be found [here](http://www.astro.cornell.edu/research/projects/compression/entropy.html)
+An explanation of entropy as meant in the image processing context can be found [here](http://www.astro.cornell.edu/research/projects/compression/entropy.html)

 To get a better understanding of the way the algorithms works,